 Whistler first made its mark as a world class ski resort.
 And while American Thanksgiving in Whistler always marks the official opening of Whistler Blackcomb (the mountain often opens early if the conditions allow), there are so many fun activities in Whistler for non-skiers and snowboarders.
 Here are 10 ideas of things to do in Whistler instead of skiing:

-1) AXE.
 Head to Forged Axe Throwing in Function Junction, just an 8-minute drive from town centre, to try Whistler’s newest attraction – hucking axes at a wall.

-5) HIKE.
+Rain, shine, snow or sleet, there are so many year round hikes in Whistler.
 Try Train Wreck - it is a favourite of mine.
 An old train derailment from the 1950’s, it's tucked back in the old growth forest and covered in cool graffiti art.
 It’s also an an easy, all-ages hike that’s accessible year round.

-6) STROLL.
 Whether it’s around the village or out to one of the lakes (Lost Lake is an easy walk from the village), take advantage of the fresh mountain air and go for a run, walk, or fat bike.

 9) LIVE MUSIC IN WHISTLER

 10) POND HOCKEY